 - 1:1 social support via weekly friendly phone calls

-- Contact with Social Group participants via phone calls, activity kits, puzzles and quizzes
+- Contact with Social Group and Community Transport participants via phone calls, activity kits, puzzles and quizzes

-- Weekly Social Knitting Groups are meeting for 2 hours at Blackwood (Monday) and Cumberland Park Community Centre (Tuesday)
+- Weekly Social Knitting Groups are meeting for two hours at Blackwood (Monday) and Cumberland Park Community Centre (Tuesday)

 - Men’s Lunch Group members are independently meeting at a local venue to share lunch until such time as it is safe to recommence bus outings